Psychology 391SC : Scientific Studies of Consciousness

 Each presentation should be about 20-30 minutes long.

-During your presentation you will be able to share slides that you have prepared beforehand..
-After your presentation, you should upload a file with the slides you displayed during your presentation to the discussion board on Moodle.
+During your presentation you will be able to share slides that you have prepared beforehand.
+After your presentation, you should upload a file with the slides you displayed during your presentation to Canvas.

-You can sign up for your presentation on Moodle between 7:00 am on Thursday, Feb 4 and the end of the day Wednesday, Feb 10.
+You can sign up for your presentation on Canvas between 7:00 am on Wednesday, Feb 5 and the end of the day Friday, Feb 7.

 Exams: